siefkenj/IBLODEs/book/typst/modules/module9.typ

 }

-In the figures, you can see that as the initial conditions get closer to $(F,R)=(10,110)$ (where we centered our approximation), the solution to the linearized system (the solid curve) matches more an more closely to the solution to the original system (the dashed curve).#footnote[You might wonder if the reduction in error is meaningful.
+In the figures, you can see that as the initial conditions get closer to $(F,R)=(10,110)$ (where we centered our approximation), the solution to the linearized system (the solid curve) matches more and more closely to the solution to the original system (the dashed curve).#footnote[You might wonder if the reduction in error is meaningful.
 Since as $(F,R) arrow (10, 110)$, solutions look more and more constant, there is less oscillation overall when initial conditions are close to $(10, 110)$.